MarcoMuellner/domaindrivenjs/packages/core/src/repositories/repositories-guide.md

 ## Repository Methods

-Domainify repositories provide a comprehensive set of methods for working with aggregates:
+DomainDrivenJS repositories provide a comprehensive set of methods for working with aggregates:

 ### Core Methods